astronomyk/SimCADO/SimCADO/simcado/docs/source/Keywords.rst

     SIM_OPT_TRAIN_OUT_PATH  none                    # Options for saving and reusing optical trains.
 If "none": "./" SIM_DETECTOR_IN_PATH    none                    # Options for saving and reusing detector objects.
 If "none": "./" SIM_DETECTOR_OUT_PATH   none                    # Options for saving and reusing detector objects.
 If "none": "./"

-    SIM_MAX_RAM_CHUNK_GB   2                        # Maximum amount of RAM to be taken up by one a single object SIM_SPEED              10                       # 10 = Fast, but skips on details, 1 = Slow, but does everything as accurately as possible
-    SIM_NUM_CPUS           -1                       # Number of CPUs to use for multicore computations. -1 = all idle cores

 Atmospheric Parameters